urbit/azimuth/README.md

 npm run fork-mainnet
 ```

 This will start a local fork of mainnet, with the ownership addresses of the first 128 galaxies unlocked.
-Once that's ready, you can run the following in a seperate terminal:
+Once that's ready, you can run the following in a separate terminal:

 ```
 npm run test-upgrade